-- 9.28.1.1 On the north-south access lane(s) east of taxiway Q, and west of taxiway W, where located between taxiway N and Taxilane N-1 (between Terminal 2 and Terminal 4). - 9.28.1.2 On the east-west oriented south vehicle service road at taxiway S intersections: F, S-8, S-5, W. - 9.28.1.3 On the east-west access lanes of taxiway intersections: Y-1, Y-2 and Y-3 (United Parcel Service UPS). - 9.28.1.4 At the east-west oriented north vehicle service road at taxiway N intersections: Q, R, U, V and W (between Terminal 2 and Terminal 4).
+- a.
+Due to the potential for aircraft jet blast, drivers of open air and highprofile vehicles are advised not to hold on the following roadways and roadway connectors when B-747, B-777, MD-10, MD-11, A-340 and B-747-8, A-380 or similar Group V and Group VI aircraft are present: - On the north-south access lane(s) east of taxiway P, and west of taxiway W, where located between taxiway N and Taxilane N-1 (between Terminal 2 and Terminal 4). - On the east-west oriented south vehicle service road at taxiway S intersections: F, S-4, P, K, S-5, W, and taxilane S-1 south of taxiway S (FedEx). - On the east-west access lanes of taxiway intersections: Y-1, Y-2 and Y-3 (United Parcel Service - UPS). - At the east-west oriented north vehicle service road at taxiway N intersections: P, R, U, V and W (between Terminal 2 and Terminal 4).

-9.29 Driving Between Aircraft and Passenger Terminal or Bus Loading Gates
+9.29 Driving Between Aircraft and Passenger Terminal or Bus Loading Gates:

-- 9.29.1 In aircraft parking areas, vehicle and equipment operators must be especially watchful for pedestrians.
-At no time shall a vehicle be driven between an aircraft and a passenger terminal gate when passengers are actively using the walkways. - 9.29.2 No vehicle shall be driven in any area between a bus and an aircraft, loading gate or building when the area is actively being used as a walkway for passengers.
+- a.
+In aircraft parking areas, vehicle and equipment operators must be especially watchful for pedestrians.
+At no time shall a vehicle be driven between an aircraft and a passenger terminal gate when passengers are actively using the walkways. - b.
+No vehicle shall be driven in any area between a bus and an aircraft, loading gate or building when the area is actively being used as a walkway for passengers.

-9.30 Pedestrian Movement
+9.30 Pedestrian Movement:

-- 9.30.1 Pedestrian traffic is prohibited on AOA roadways, access lanes, driveways and between passenger terminals. - 9.30.2 Pedestrians on runways, taxiways/taxilanes are prohibited.
+- a.
+Pedestrian traffic is prohibited on AOA roadways, access lanes, driveways and between passenger terminals. - b.
+Pedestrians on runways, taxiways/taxilanes are prohibited.

-9.31 Motorcycles and Bicycles
+9.31 Motorcycles and Bicycles: